carlodwek/team-dashboard/README.md

 ## Installation

 Fork [this repo](https://github.com/carlodwek/team-dashboard), then clone or download the forked repo onto your local computer.
-Then, navigate there from the command-line:
+After that, navigate there from the command-line:

 ```sh
 cd ~/Desktop/team-dashboard